ricardonunesdev/fizbuzz/README.md

-# FizzBuzz
+# 50 shades of FizzBuzz

-50 shades of FizzBuzz
+Attempting to implement the FizzBuzz algorithm in as many programming languages as I can.

 ## Completed